Newsletters are great for engaging your organization’s membership. But in order for your newsletter to effectively do that, the content must be:

 - Industry blogs worth reading (in addition to your own, if you have one)

 Anything that might provide your members with value, consider adding it.
-And don’t forget to pay attention to click-through rates when trying out some of these content ideas.
-See what works and what doesn’t, and then make adjustments from there.
+But don’t forget to keep a close eye on the click-through rates of these sections.
+Monitor what’s working and what’s not, and make adjustments from there.

-Want more tips for engaging your organization’s membership outside of your newsletter?
-Check out our free Small-Staff Guide to Member Engagement below!
+Want more tips for engaging your membership outside of your organization’s newsletter?
+Check out our free guide, Membership Engagement for Associations and Chambers of Commerce, below!